seu-labview/SEU-Advanced-Vision/README.md

 *print(torch.cuda.is_available())*

-to detect whether pytorch could use cuda
+to detect whether pytorch could use cuda-->